2010 North Indian Ocean cyclone season: Severe Cyclonic Storm Jal

 On October 12, a disturbance formed in the South China Sea, just off the eastern coast of Borneo.
 During the next few days, the system entered the border of the east Indian Ocean and intensified slightly.
 As soon as the system entered the eastern border of the Bay of Bengal on November 1, the IMD immediately upgraded the disturbance into a depression, because the system had already organized itself on October 31, a day before the system entered the IMD's area of responsibility.
 Later on November 1, the system began showing signs of further, but slow organization, as it continued moving west slowly. on November 2, the Malaysian Meteorological Department (MMD) also issued their first advisory on the system, and simply called it Depression.
 Later on that day, the IMD reported that the system had weakened into a low-pressure area, but they forecasted it to intensify into a depression soon again.
 Late on November 3, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the system.
 Early on November 4, the India Meteorological Department (IMD) upgraded the area of low pressure to a depression giving it the designation "BOB 05".
 That day, the Joint Typhoon Warning Center (JTWC) designated the system as Tropical Cyclone 05B.
 Early on November 5, the IMD upgraded Depression BOB 05 to a deep depression.
-Later, the deep depression strengthened further, prompting the IMD to upgrade it to a cyclonic storm, and was named "Jal."
+Later, the deep depression strengthened further, prompting the IMD to upgrade it to a cyclonic storm, and was named Jal.
+(Note: The name Jal (Hindi: जल, [d͡ʒɐl]) was contributed by India and means "water" in Hindi.)
 The storm continued to grow and became a severe cyclonic storm by November 6.
 Soon afterwards, it was upgraded to a Category 1 Tropical Cyclone by the JTWC.
 On November 7, Jal started weakening.
 Soon afterwards, the IMD reported that Jal weakened into a Cyclonic Storm.
 Later that day, the JTWC downgraded Jal into a Tropical storm.
 Late on the same day, the IMD reported that the storm weakened into a Deep Depression.
 As a deep depression, the system made landfall at Chennai, a few hours later.
 The system continued to weaken and became a depression by early hours of November 8.
 The depression continued to weaken until it dissipated into a remnant low on the same day.
 On that very same day the IMD said that there was a possibility of Jal's remnants regenerating over the north east Arabian Sea.
 As predicted, the system moved into the Arabian Sea without weakening by early November 9.
 However, instead of crossing the Arabian Sea, the system moved north along the western coast of India, restrengthening slightly, but not enough for it to regenerate completely.
 Within a few hours, the storm started moving inland, due to the prevailing winds.
 The system rapidly weakened as it moved farther inland over the next few days, causing severe flooding along the way.
 Early on November 12, the remnants of Cyclone Jal were completely absorbed by a non-tropical low over the Himalayas.